Hendersonville Skylarks

-The Hendersonville Skylarks were a minor league baseball team based in Hendersonville, North Carolina in 1948 and 1949.
+The Hendersonville Skylarks were a minor league baseball team based in Hendersonville, North Carolina.
 Hendersonville played an initial season in the 1904 Carolina Interstate League, before the Skylarks became members of the Class D level Western Carolina League in 1948 and 1949.
 The Skylarks hosted home games at the Western North Carolina Fairgrounds.

+Decades earlier, the Skylarks were preceded in minor league by the 1904 Hendersonville team, who played the season as members of the independent Carolina Interstate League.

 History

-Hendersonville, North Carolina first hosted league baseball play in 1904.
-The Hendersonville team played as members of the four–team Independent level Carolina Interstate League.
+Hendersonville, North Carolina first hosted league baseball play in 1904, when the Hendersonville team played as members of the four–team Independent level Carolina Interstate League.
 League records for the 1904 Carolina Interstate League are unknown.

 In 1948, the Hendersonville "Skylarks" became charter members of the eight–team Class D level Western Carolina League.
 The Forest City Owls, Lincolnton Cardinals, Marion Marauders, Morganton Aggies, Newton-Conover Twins and Shelby Farmers joined Hendersonville as charter members.

 Beginning league play on April 30, 1948, the Hendersonville Skylarks finished last in the Western Carolina League regular season standings.
-Ending the regular season with a record of 36–70, the Skylarks placed 8th playing under manager Charlie Munday.
-Hendersonville finished 31.0 games behind the 1st place Lincolnton Cardinals in the Western Carolina League regular season standings.
+Ending the regular season with a record of 36–70, the Skylarks placed eighth playing under manager Charlie Munday.
+Hendersonville finished 31.0 games behind the first place Lincolnton Cardinals in the Western Carolina League regular season standings.
 The Skylarks did not qualify for the four–team playoffs won by Lincolnton.

-In their final season of play, the 1949 Hendersonville Skylarks again placed 8th in the Western Carolina League regular season standings.
-The Skylarks ended the season with a record of 29–78, playing under managers Rube Wilson and Raymond Hunt as the Skylarks finished 42.5 games behind the 1st place Newton-Conover Twins.
+In their final season of play, the 1949 Hendersonville Skylarks again placed eighth in the Western Carolina League regular season standings.
+The Skylarks ended the season with a record of 29–78, playing under managers Rube Wilson and Raymond Hunt as Hendersonville finished 42.5 games behind the first place Newton-Conover Twins.
 Hendersonville again missed the playoffs, won by the Rutherford County Owls.

 The Hendersonville Skylarks franchise permanently folded following the 1949 season, replaced by the Gastonia Browns in the 1950 Western Carolina League.
 Hendersonville, North Carolina has not hosted another minor league team.